redox-os/website/content/news/this-month-250430.md

 - (relibc) Jeremy Soller fixed the dynamic linker support for multiple CPU architectures
 - (relibc) Jeremy Soller added the libstdc++ library on the `base` configuration to fix the dynamic linker and simplify the dynamically linked recipes
 - (relibc) Anhad Singh fixed the non-x86 CPU support on the [TCB](https://en.wikipedia.org/wiki/Thread_control_block) of the dynamic linker
-- (relibc) bjorn3 added a workaround to fix an undefined behavior on ARM64
 - (relibc) bjorn3 did minor improvements to the efficiency and code quality of the `exec` implementation
 - (relibc) Josh Megnauth fixed a clobbering on the strptime() function following the musl and glibc behavior
 - (relibc) Josh Megnauth implemented the [err.h](https://man.freebsd.org/cgi/man.cgi?err) BSD extension to simplify error messages (also supported by glibc and musl)